-645.650 Foundations of Human Systems Engineering 🏛 💷
+645.650 Foundations of Human Systems Engineering m

 Systems are designed, built, and used by humans.
 Their purpose is to help people meet their goals and perform their tasks.
-This course introduces the foundations of human systems engineering (HSE) from which system requirements and design elements are derived.
+This course introduces the foundations of HSE from which system requirements and design elements are derived.
 The objective is to provide students with the knowledge of human capabilities and introduce human systems engineering concepts and design principles.
-Human capabilities include visual, auditory, and touch senses; motion; cognitive processing; and decision making.
+Human capabilities include visual, auditory, and touch senses, motion, cognitive processing, and decision making.
 Human systems engineering concepts and design principles include human factors engineering; training; maintenance; environmental, safety, and health; survivability; habitability; manpower; and personnel.

-Prerequisite: Admission into the Systems Engineering program.
+Prerequisite(s): Admission into the Systems Engineering program.